korniychuk/angular-autofocus-fix/README.md

 import { BrowserModule } from '@angular/platform-browser';
 import { NgModule } from '@angular/core';

+import { AutofocusFixModule } from 'ngx-autofocus-fix'; // <--- new code

 import { AppComponent } from './app.component';

-import { NgxAutofocusFixModule } from 'ngx-autofocus-fix'; // <--- new code

 @NgModule({
   declarations: [